-With the end of this dynasty Queen Khentkawes marries the high priest of Re at Heliopolis and the title of "Son of Re" is added to the titulary of these rulers.
-The known history and order of these monarchs is presented as is a description of the great Ennead and the Osirian legend as well as the 1966 discovery of the tomb of the "Controller of Singers", Nefer and the wonderfully preserved mummy left at rest in it.
+With the end of this dynasty, Queen Khentkawes marries the high priest of Re at Heliopolis and the title of "Son of Re" is added to the titulary of these rulers.
+The known history and order of these monarchs are presented as is a description of the great Ennead and the Osirian legend as well as the 1966 discovery of the tomb of the "Controller of Singers", Nefer and the wonderfully preserved mummy left at rest in it.

 The kings of the 6th Dynasty are presented with their pyramids in their order with the decline of the old Kingdom and on into the chaos of the First Intermediate Period.
 The author present a quick overview of dynasties 7-10 as well as the first half of the 11th Dynasty including the literature of the period.

-With the start of the Middle Kingdom we are next on to the reign of Mentuhotep II and the kings funerary monument at Deir el Bahari including the discovery of the tombs of his queens beneath.
+With the start of the Middle Kingdom, we are next on to the reign of Mentuhotep II and the king's funerary monument at Deir el Bahari including the discovery of the tombs of his queens beneath.
 Little is said of the kings who follow in this dynasty.

 Zaky Iskander moves on to the impressive rulers of the 12th Dynasty and the accomplishments including the building of pyramids and temples and the transfer of the capital to Ithet-tawy.
 The military expeditions are told as are expeditions to recover materials for building.

-The impressive finds of jewels from the tombs of princess' of this dynasty by various excavators is presented.
+The impressive finds of jewels from the tombs of princess' of this dynasty by various excavators are presented.
 In only a few paragraphs the author brushes past dynasties 13 and 14 of the Second Intermediate Period and on to the Hyksos and the rise of the 17th Dynasty leading to the New Kingdom.

-We are here presented with the army and administration of the empire as well as very short biographies of the Kings that follow, you know it is a brief when Thutmosis III occupies 5 short pages.
+We are here presented with the army and administration of the empire as well as very short biographies of the Kings that follow, you know it is brief when Thutmosis III occupies 5 short pages.
 Of Amenhotep II the author talks about a stela, discovered at Memphis in recent years, of this king with the earliest mention of the Hebrews upon it.

 The author says of Akhenaten and Nefertiti "At first she went with him to Akhetaten but later they seemed to have quarreled.
-They separated, Akhenaten and Smenkhkare' his elder and favorite son-in-law, living in one quarter of the capital, while Nefertiti and Tutankhaten, another son in law, lived in another.
+They separated, Akhenaten and Smenkhkare' his elder and favorite son-in-law, living in one-quarter of the capital, while Nefertiti and Tutankhaten, another son in law, lived in another.
 This quarrel could probably have led to the return of Akhenaten to the worship of the god Amun by the end of his reign while Nefertiti did not.".

-The kings that follow are labelled as being part of the heretic period and are thus erased by Horemheb who is placed by the author as the founder of the 19th Dynasty.
+The kings that follow are labeled as being part of the heretic period and are thus erased by Horemheb who is placed by the author as the founder of the 19th Dynasty.
 We are told of the accomplishments of the next three kings including the beautiful temples built by Seti I and his son Ramesses II but with little more said of this dynasty.
 The photograph here of the mummy of Ramesses II is one I have not seen before and probably the best in the book.